abstract

 In no more than three sentences, this section will establish the need for and impact of your project.
 Both must be explained in the most concise terms possible, while still making your points clear and understandable to reviewers.
 The beginning sentence should be broad; the second and third sentences should focus on your project.

 Example: In a global community where economies are interdependent, we need to understand the world in which we live.
-We believe that it is the obligation of our university to prepare students to function in a globalized world, so that they can better meet their responsibilities as citizens.
+It is the obligation of our university to prepare students to function in a globalized world, so that they can better meet their responsibilities as citizens.
 We will augment student competencies in global studies through an interdisciplinary approach.

 Purpose